 Even if you’re just getting a business off the ground, a logo is the starting point for building your brand identity.

-After you have an idea for what you want, think about how you’ll be showing off your brand online and offline, then figure out what logo design package price will work for you.
+With your ideal logo in mind, think about how you’ll be showing off your brand online and offline.
+Then figure out what logo design package price will work for you.

-If you have more to spend, you can check out design crowdsourcing, or hire a freelance designer or agency to see if it’s a good fit.
+- More to spend?
+You can check out design crowdsourcing, or hire a freelance designer or agency if it seems like a good fit.

 Whatever option you choose, we wish you the best in your logo-making journey!